 The Nantucket Atheneum’s American Spirit Essay Contest challenges high school students in grades 11 and 12 to write an original and creative essay that explores an American value that makes us who we are.

-Utilizing an idea from either the Declaration of Independence or the United States Constitution as a starting point, select a value and discuss its importance throughout history and in today’s world.
+Students must utilizing an idea from the Declaration of Independence, the United States Constitution, or another primary source document of US history (e.g. speeches, acts of Congress) as a starting point.
+Then they are to select a value and discuss its importance throughout history and in today’s world.

 Our inspiration comes from long time Atheneum supporter Ken Roman and from David McCullough’s The American Spirit: Who We Are and What We Stand For.

 The maximum word count is 1,000 with a minimum of 700.
-Sources beyond the Declaration of Independence and the United States Constitution may be used but citations and a bibliography are not included in the word count.
+Sources beyond the Declaration of Independence, the United States Constitution, or another primary source document of US history may be used; but citations and a bibliography are not included in the word count.

 A total of $1,000 will be awarded to winning essays proportions to be decided by the Nantucket Atheneum American Spirit Committee.

 The contest deadline is March 22, 2019.
 Check back for the 2020 deadline.